-Please note that the school will not allow you to do both English Literature and English Language and Literature, or both strands of Design and Technology.
+Please note that the school will not allow you to do both English Literature and English Language and Literature.
 Many university courses would also advise that certain combinations or particular subjects are inadvisable at A Level, so we advise that you check out the specific course requirements via the UCAS website if you know that you want to pursue a particular degree.

 Conversely, some subject choices are recommended or essential if students wish to pursue certain courses or career paths in the future.
 These include studying both Chemistry and Biology if Medicine is the intended path, and both Physics and Mathematics for Mechanical Engineering.
-For more advice on this, please contact the relevant Heads of Subject, Miss Burns (Head of Careers), Mrs Costello (Sixth Form Transition Co-ordinator), Mr White or Mr Price.
+For more advice on this, please contact the relevant Heads of Subject, Mrs Jones (Head of Careers), Mrs Costello (Sixth Form Transition Coordinator), Mr White (Director of Sixth Form) or Mr Hewlett (Deputy Head Academic).

 If you require more guidance about individual subjects, please talk to either the subject teacher or the Head of Subject.
-If you require more information about the options process or the viability of combinations then please contact Mr Price directly.
+If you require more information about the options process or the viability of combinations then please contact Mr Hewlett directly.